hirrolot/metalang99/README.md

 ### Q: Why don't you use third-party code generators?

-The idea behind Metalang99 is that you type `#include <metalang99.h>` and express your meta-stuff right within `*.c/*.h` source files.
+The idea behind Metalang99 is that you type `#include <metalang99.h>` and express your meta-stuff right afterwards.
 This way, Metalang99 can be easily integrated into existing code bases; macros are built-in code generators, therefore, they allow far more seamless interaction with the host language.

 ### Q: Compilation times?